ietf-ccamp-wg/transport-nbi/I-D Applicability Statement/draft-ietf-ccamp-transport-nbi-app-statement.md

    to abstract a network topology.
 This document assumes the abstraction method defined in {{!RFC7926}}:

->  Abstraction is the process of applying the policy to the
+>   Abstraction is the process of applying policy to the available TE
->  available TE information within a domain to produce selective
+>   information within a domain, to produce selective information that
->  information that represents the potential ability to connect
+>   represents the potential ability to connect across the domain.
+Thus,
->  across the domain.
-Thus, abstraction does not necessarily offer
+>   abstraction does not necessarily offer all possible connectivity
->  all possible connectivity options, but presents a general view of
+>   options, but it presents a general view of potential connectivity
->  potential connectivity according to the policies that determine
+>   according to the policies that determine how the domain's
->  how the domain's administrator wants to allow the domain resources
->  to be used.
+>   administrator wants to allow the domain resources to be used.

    {{!RFC8453}} Provides the context of topology abstraction in the ACTN architecture and discusses a few alternatives for the abstraction